AppDaemon/appdaemon/docs/INSTALL.rst

 HASS has recently moved to a new authentication model.
 For programs such as ``AppDaemon`` it is necessary to create a Long Lived Access Token, then provide that token to AppDaemon with the ``token`` directive in the HASS plugin parameters.
 To create a Long Lived Access Token for AppDaemon, do the following:

-1. Open the user profile for the user that will access HASS via AppDaemon.
+1. Login as the user that you want to create the token for and open the user profile.
 The profile is found by clicking the icon next to the ``Home Assistant`` label to the left of the web ui when the burger menu is clicked:

 .. figure:: images/Profile.png
    :alt: Profile